ScioShield/Tartarus/README.md

 ## TODO
 Look into how ART works on Linux
-Think about a config file to hold variables that all scripts can pull from, like hostname, IP_ADDR, VER, etc. Could be done with an improvised `.env` file and functions to export all vars local to each script?
 ~~Think about password saving~~
 Add a new API call to create an API user and use that for all other curl authentications and then the API key can be shipped to other projects
 Add Windows 2022 Server promoted to domain controller